notenoughneon/neonblog/README.md

 Features
 --------

-* Microformats2 markup of content
-* Post types: "article", "note", and "photo"
+* Post articles, notes, and photos
-* Send and receive webmentions
+* Send and receive replies via webmention
+* POSSE and receive backfeeds from twitter, facebook (via bridgy)
 * Micropub endpoint
+* Responsive bootstrap theme
-* No SQL database -- posts are stored in html with microformats2
+* No SQL database -- content is stored in html

 Installation
 ------------